coopermaruyama/multistep.js/README.md

 The basic structure is:
 - A form must have the id of "form"
-- Each step must be it's immediate child with the class "step"
+- Each step must be the form's child with the class of "step"
 - The last step must have the id of "last-step" as well
 - The submit button on each step needs the class "submit"